"A new version of $application is available, please update now. Rainbows and Unicorns await!"

 ** DO NOT EDIT THIS FILE. ** If you make changes to this file while any VirtualBox related application ** is running, your changes will be overwritten later, without taking effect. ** Use VBoxManage or the VirtualBox Manager GUI to make changes.

 VBoxManage is a command line tool that can do anything and everything with VirtualBox.
 There’s a whole chapter devoted to it in the manual, here.
 It’s fantastic and you can use it to automate loads of things.
 Anyway, we’re interested in using its setextradata command.
 Do read that section of the chapter – it’s really informative, although it doesn’t tell us what the actual preference we want to set is.
-Unticking that Check for Update box, then peeking into the VirtualBox.xml file gives the game away:
+Unticking that Check for Update box, then peeking into the VirtualBox.xml file gives the game away (example below is from version 5.x):

 Setting the preference with VBoxManage is just a case of running this as the current logged in user: